apache/iceberg/site/docs/reliability.md

 ### Cost of retries

-Writers avoid expensive retry operaitions by structuring changes so that work can be reused across retries.
+Writers avoid expensive retry operations by structuring changes so that work can be reused across retries.

 For example, appends usually create a new manifest file for the appended data files, which can be added to the table without rewriting the manifest on every attempt.